oleksii-honchar/rnd-nginx-proxy-manager/README.md

 1. NPM setup
    - install docker (optionally `colima`)
    - copy `project.env` from `project.env.dist` and set vars
-   - `make up` - if you see permission errors, run 2 times more - it will create `./data` and `./letsencrypt` folders.
+   - `make up svc=nginx_proxy_manager` - if you see permission errors, run 2 times more - it will create `./data` and `./letsencrypt` folders.
 Then it will launch successfully
 2. Set subdomain(`npm.<your-domain>.com`) `A` record pointing to pure public IP of local server (XX.XX.XX.XX), not `alias`([portchecker](https://portchecker.co/) can help to check public IP and open ports)
 3. Setup port forwarding for NginxProxyManager(NPM) on your router:
     - local server lan IP TCP, e.g. 192.168.0.111